oracle/learning-library/developer-library/soamp-migration/migrate-soa-app/migrate-soa-app.md

 ## Introduction:

 Migrating a SOA domain is equivalent to re-deploying the applications and resources to a new domain and infrastructure.
-After you have prepared your source and target environments for the migration, you can transition your production system from old deployment to new deployment.
+Once source and target environments are ready for migration, you can transition your production system from on-premises deployment to OCI deployment.

-We'll use manual process to migrate the domain from on-premises and re-deploy it on OCI.
+We'll use a manual process to migrate the domain from on-premises and re-deploy on OCI.

+Estimated Lab Time: 45 min

+### About Product/Technologies

-**Deploying, Undeploying, and Redeploying SOA Composite Applications** Oracle SOA Suite uses the SCA standard as a way to assemble service components into a SOA composite application.
+**Deploying, Undeploying, and Redeploying SOA Composite Applications**

+Oracle SOA Suite uses the SCA standard as a way to assemble service components into a SOA composite application.
 You can deploy, undeploy, and redeploy SOA composite applications.

 SOA composite applications consist of the following: